19hours/sg-statutes/Acts/Casino Control Act.md

 (4) A Committee shall have the power to —

-(a) summon any person whom it may consider able to give evidence to attend at the hearing of an application; and
+(a) summon any person whom it may consider able to give evidence to attend at the hearing of an application, and examine such person as a witness;

-(b) examine such person as a witness and to require such person to produce such records, documents or articles as the Committee may think necessary for the purposes of the proceedings.
+(b) require any person to furnish such information or produce such document, record or article in the possession or under control of that person as the Committee considers relevant for the purposes of the proceedings; and

+(c) inspect, keep or make copies of such record, document or article.

-(5) Every person examined as a witness by or before a Committee shall, notwithstanding any written law or rule of law relating to the confidentiality of medical information or any rule of practice relating to client confidentiality, be legally bound to state the truth and to produce such records, documents or articles as the Committee may require for the purposes of carrying out its functions and duties under this Part.
+(5) Every person examined as a witness by or before a Committee or required to furnish any information or produce any document, record or article by a Committee shall, notwithstanding any written law or rule of law relating to the confidentiality of medical information or any rule of practice relating to client confidentiality, be legally bound to state the truth and to produce such records, documents or articles as the Committee may require for the purposes of carrying out its functions and duties under this Part.

+[Act 36 of 2012 wef 31/01/2013]

 (6) In proceedings under this Part, a Committee is to decide questions of fact on the balance of probabilities.